Directed by Richard Nosworthy

 The cast will also transport blues lovers into the 60s’ where social and political activists such as Nina Simone made an impact on the blues and jazz scenes and wrote songs about social issues such as racial and sexual inequality.
 Don’t forget , Etta James and Queen of Soul Aretha Franklin either.
 Not to mention the ground-breaking Janis Joplin!
 Blues-rock fans can also look forward to songs by modern singer-songwriters who were all influenced by the legendary blues women from the past.

 Songs by artists such as Tracy Chapman, Melody Gardot, Beth Hart, Amy Winehouse and more can be expected.
 Luna herself introduces one of her own blues tunes in the show.

 Paige is known as one of SA’s strongest female vocalists.
 She acts as lead vocalist in this show.
 The original cast includes top Jazz musicians from Cape Town.
-They are Adelia Douw & Thandeka Dladla on vocals; Simon Orange on keys; Kevin Gibson on drums; Michael Bester on guitars; Sean Sanby, Stephen de Souza and Shaun Johannes on bass; Zeke le Grange on sax, Marco Maritz and Lorenzo Blignaut on trumpet; Siya Charles and Angus Petersen on trombone.
+They are Adelia Douw & Thandeka Dladla on vocals; Simon Orange on keys; Kevin Gibson on drums; Ben Badenhorst on guitars; Sean Sanby, Stephen de Souza and Shaun Johannes on bass; Zeke le Grange on sax, Marco Maritz and Lorenzo Blignaut on trumpet; Siya Charles and Angus Petersen on trombone.